-- If you are allergic to insulin aspart, or any of the other ingredients of this medicine (listed in section 6). - If you suspect hypoglycaemia (low blood sugar) is starting (see "Summary of serious and very common side effects" in section 4). - If the cartridge or the device containing the cartridge is dropped, damaged or crushed. - If it has not been stored correctly or been frozen (see "How to store Trurapi" in section 5). - If the insulin does not appear clear and colourless.
+- If you are allergic to insulin aspart, or any of the other ingredients of this medicine (listed in "Contents of the pack and other information" in section 6). - If you suspect hypoglycaemia (low blood sugar) is starting (see "Summary of serious and very common side effects" in section 4). - If the protective cap is loose or missing.
+Each vial has a protective, aluminium cap with tear-off lid.
+If it is not in perfect condition when you get the vial, return the vial to your supplier. - If it has not been stored correctly or been frozen (see "How to store Trurapi" in section 5). - If the insulin does not appear clear and colourless.

 If any of these applies, do not use Trurapi.
-Talk with your doctor, nurse or pharmacist for advice
+Talk with your doctor, nurse or pharmacist for advice.